dotnet/designs/accepted/2021/winforms/streamline-application-bootstrap.md

 #### Error scenarios

 Runtime:
-* If the value of `ApplicationFont` resource can't  be parsed, this will result in a compilation error.
+* If the value of `ApplicationDefaultFont` resource can't  be parsed, this will result in a compilation error.
-* If the font name supplied in the `ApplicationFont` value is invalid, this will result in a runtime error.
+* If the font name supplied in the `ApplicationDefaultFont` value is invalid, this will result in a runtime error.

 Designer:
-* If the value of `ApplicationFont` resource can't  be parsed, this will result in the designer process load failure.
+* If the value of `ApplicationDefaultFont` resource can't  be parsed, this will result in the designer process load failure.
-* If the font name supplied in the `ApplicationFont` value is invalid, this will result in the designer process load failure.
+* If the font name supplied in the `ApplicationDefaultFont` value is invalid, this will result in the designer process load failure.